NoiseByNorthwest/php-spx/README.md

 #### Setting parameters

-Well, as you might already noticed in corresponding [basic usage example](#cli-script), setting a SPX parameter for a CLI script simply means setting an environment variable with the same name.
+Well, as you might already noticed in corresponding [basic usage example](#command-line-script), setting a SPX parameter for a command line script simply means setting an environment variable with the same name.

+### Web UI

+SPX is shipped with its web UI for managing profile reports and especially analyze a given profile report.

+#### Supported browsers

+Since the web UI uses advanced JavaScript features, only the following browsers are supported:
+- most recent version of any Chromium-based browser.
+- most recent version of Firefox with `dom.moduleScripts.enabled` preference set to `true`.

+#### Control panel & report list

+This is the home page of the web UI, divided into 2 parts:
+- the control panel for setting the profiling setup for your current browser session.
+- the profile report list as a sortable table.
+A click on a row allows to go to the analyze screen for the corresponding report.

+#### Analyze screen

+This page allows to ma

+updated according to 2 dimensions (time and metric)

+##### Metric selector

+This is simply a combo box for selecting the metric

+##### Time line overview

+This visualization

+##### Time line focus

+This visualization

+##### Flat profile

+This visualization is the flat profile for the current time range and the current metric, displayed as a sortable table.

+##### Flame Graph

+This visualization, designed by [Brendan Gregg](http://www.brendangregg.com/flamegraphs.html), allows to quickly find the hot code path for the current time range and the current metric.
+Metrics corresponding to releasable resources (memory, objects in use...) are not supported by this visualization.

-### HTTP request
+### Web page

 #### Security concern

 _The lack of review / feedback about this concern is the main reason **SPX cannot yet be considered as production ready**._

-SPX allows you to profile HTTP request as well as CLI scripts, and also to list and analyze profile reports through its embedded web UI.
+SPX allows you to profile web page as well as command line scripts, and also to list and analyze profile reports through its embedded web UI.
 This is why there is a huge security risk, since an attacker could:
  - steal SPX output and get sensible information about your application.
  - to a lesser extent, make a DoS attack against your application with a costly SPX profiling setup.

 So, unless access to your application is already restricted at lower layer (i.e. before your application is hit, not by the application / PHP framework itself), a client triggering SPX profiling or accessing to the web UI must be authenticated.

-SPX enforces authentication with 2 mandatory locks:
+SPX provides two-factor authentication with these 2 mandatory locks:
 * IP address white list (exact string representation matching).
 * Fixed secret random key (generated on your own) provided via a request header, cookie or query string parameter.

-Thus a client can profile your application via an HTTP request only if **its IP address is white listed and its provided key is valid**.
+Thus a client can profile your application via a web page only if **its IP address is white listed and its provided key is valid**.

 #### Configuration